What are your financial plans?

 - Clothing: it is important to set a budget for new clothing during your study period.
 If you are trying to reduce some of your costs, there are many used clothing stores that offer great prices for lightly used clothing.

 It is sometimes helpful to list your expenses in order of priority to make sure that the most important bills are paid first.
 Once your budget has been created, do not forget to go back to your budget on a weekly basis to make sure that you are staying on track.
 Remember that your expenses must never exceed your income, and you should never be left with a deficit at the end of each month

 As time progresses, make sure to change the amounts in your budget to the actual amounts of your income and expenses.
-There are many templates available online for budgeting.
-Below is the link to a free student budget worksheet.

 Setting your goals

 Setting a financial goal not only helps you stay focused, but also creates a sense of optimism as well as security.
 By doing this, you are more likely to succeed in being able to control your spending.
 It is important to take the time to write down your goals and keep them somewhere you will see them on a daily basis.

 - I will make my coffee at home in the morning instead of purchasing a cup.

 - I will only spend money on fast food for one meal every week.